lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 ## Logical types: Data Transfer Objects

 - As soon as the type hint system does not go deep enough or that we need to encapsulate state we should use Data Transfer Objects .
 Make these DTO minimal and focused.
+Logic should be scarce.
+- Use language constructs like python's decorator `@dataclass`.
 - Never manipulate arrays that contain mixed types as keys or values.
 Use DTO / custom classes instead + enums.
 - Never use literal string as dictionary indexes if you later need to subscript it directly.
 This violates DRY, does not play well with IDEs and makes refactoring painful.